 This Benefice supports:

 We know this coronavirus emergency going to be a really tough time for you all, so we thought we'd try and find a way to help.
-Since you can't come to us for services and activities for a while, we'll come to you, or at least as close as we can get!
+Whilst we continue to work out how we can get together in church again, we'll keep you supplied with activities in lieu of our usual Saturday Service.

-From Saturday 21st March, there will be a blue box in the church porch containing 10 ziplock packs.
-In each pack is a selection of things to do, make and read to help you pass the time.
+There is a blue box in the church porch containing 10 ziplock packs.
+In each pack is a selection of things to do, make and read to keep you busy - I'm sure you're all very tired of Zoom calls by now, so hopefully these will be a good alternative.

 So, what do you need to do?